 At other universities, you may have up to 1,200 students and you will only get to see each class twice in a semester.
 At such places, your role would simply be to ‘expose’ your students to English rather than to teach.

 10. Can you put me in touch with one of your foreign teachers?

 The school that has offered you a job will naturally want to present themselves in the best possible light.
 Therefore, a good way to find out what a school is really like is to ask someone who is currently teaching there or taught there recently.

 Some questions to ask the foreign teacher include: What are the students like?
 What is your impression of the school?
 Do you get paid on time?
 And what’s the social life like?

 If you follow the advice in this blog, you can greatly increase your chances of choosing a school that is right for you.

-What has your experience been like at EFL interviews?
+What has your experience been like at TEFL interviews?
 Have you asked the right questions?
 Please comment below.